DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 # Psychoacoustics

 {{% note %}}
 This is not the end of the story.
 We now have to talk about psychoacoustics.
-The area of psychoacoustics deals with how and why the brain interprets a particular sound stimulus in a certain way.
-Although a great deal of study has been devoted to this subject, the primary device in psychoacoustics is the all- elusive brain, which is still largely unknown to present-day science.
+Psychoacoustics deals with how and why the brain interprets a particular sound stimulus in a certain way.
+Although much study has been devoted to this subject, the primary device in psychoacoustics is the all-elusive brain, which is still largely unknown to present-day science.
 {{%/ note %}}

 ---